 Submitted resumes should be accomplishment based and include job responsibilities (current and past positions) that specifically demonstrate applied quantitative and analytical skills.
 Candidates are also encouraged to highlight leadership and management experience.
-Candidate resumes may be longer than one page, as the primary concern is for candidates to comprehensively convey their professional experience.
+Resumes submitted during the application process may be longer than one page, as the primary concern is for candidates to comprehensively convey their professional experience.

 Applicants must provide a valid (five years old or less) Graduate Management Admissions Test (GMAT) score or a Graduate Record Examination (GRE) score to be considered for admission to the PMBA program.
 The GMAT and GRE are composed of verbal, quantitative and analytical sections.
 The GMAT institutional/program code for the Moore School is JV2-TP-50.
 The GRE code for UofSC is 5818.

 PMBA applicants who possess 5 or more years of professional or U.S. military experience and can demonstrate strong quantitative skills through their academic or professional history, are welcome to apply without a GMAT or GRE test score.
 A successful waiver candidate’s overall credentials will offer strong and clear evidence of their potential for success in the PMBA program, such that a standardized test score is not needed to make an admission determination.